Nostalgintosh/TILDoculogue/WINDOWS/MacNWin.md

 ### What are the *best* options?
 VMware is **Recommended** but alternatively you can use TMU, but you will not have snapshot.

-Since M3 Nested Virtualization can now work.
+Since M3 or newer Nested Virtualization can now work having it can help for **Windows Subsystem for Linux** or WSL 2 for raw Linux usage.